GabrielQSherman/Introduction-to-APIs/RESTAPI1-30-2020/README.md

 and example of this: webadress/post/:id -- the id will be a number that is given by the client to get a specifc response, the javascript uses the colon to disiguish a route parameter

-another way to get a specific request is by using query parameters, this is for requests that are optional and will be formated: webaddress/post/123?sortBy=Date -- in this case the response can be sorted by date if the client request that it is
+another way to get a specific request is by using query parameters, this is for requests that are optional and will be formated: webaddress/post/123?sortBy=Date -- in this case the response can be sorted by date if the client request that it is query parameters are stored as key/value pairs in the req.query object